transloadit/uppy/website/src/docs/fileinput.md

 ### `id: 'FileInput'`

 A unique identifier for this FileInput.
-Defaults to `'FileInput'`.
+It defaults to `'FileInput'`.
 Use this if you need to add multiple FileInput instances.

 ### `target: null`